JLC2141/intro_to_cli/README.md

 I encourage you make use of the AI agent to better understand why this is a better solution.
 Then, really challenge yourself by trying to understand how this "if statement" works and then implement and run it in your script.

+## Word of caution with using AI to assist in your work

 >⚠️ **Caution:** Always consult your organization's policy on AI before using it for your own work and data. <br>